English

 - comprehension – understanding the text

-Years 2 to 6 have daily whole class Guided Reading lessons which focus on a different book each term; these are quality texts chosen by the English Leader and supported by Literacy Shed+.
+Years 2 to 6 have Whole Class Reading lessons which focus on a different book each term; these are high-quality texts chosen by our Reading Lead and Curriculum Lead, supported by Literacy Shed+ resources.
 Adults and children read the book together and the discussions and learning are focused around skills such as fact retrieval, inference, understanding an author’s choice of punctuation and vocabulary or summarising what they have read so far.

 “Reading is to the mind what exercise is to the body.”